Palestinian Preventive Security

 The PPS is an internal intelligence organization, part of the Palestinian Security Services, and led by the Minister of the Interior.
 Its main tasks are protecting the internal security of Palestine and the Palestinian Authority, and preventing crimes which target governmental departments and public bodies and institutions.
 It was the keeper of the Oslo peace process.

 Organization

 The PPS is one of several intelligence services of Palestine.
 According to some sources, 5,000 plain-clothed members served in separate units in the West Bank and Gaza in 2006.
+In Gaza Strip, PPS security forces were led by Mohammed Dahlan until he and his soldiers were forced to leave by Hamas in 2007 after their defeat in Battle of Gaza.

-The PPS has long been one of the most powerful intelligence organizations, mainly to protect the Oslo peace process.
-In the late 1990s the "Security and Protection Department" or so-called "Death Sqad" was established, aimed at activists of Hamas and Islamic Jihad.
+In the late 1990s, the "Security and Protection Department" or so-called "Death Squad" was established, aimed at activists of Hamas and Islamic Jihad.
 In 2007, the estimated strength was 3,500 in the West Bank and 4,500 in Gaza.
+SPD worked closely with Israel’s Internal Security Agencies in arresting, interrogating, and sometimes torturing Palestinians who were then arrested by Israel.
+In 2005, following Yasser Arafat's death, the PPS's Security and Protection Department was disbanded as part of the security sector reform process.

+Many Palestinians think that Israel's military occupation, alleged repression, and displacement are facilitated by the Palestinian Authority and its forces.
+The Palestinian Center for Policy and Survey Research, Palestinian think tank located in Ramallah, found that in March 2023, for the first time since the authority's establishment, the majority of Palestinians believed that its dissolution or collapse was in their best interests.
+66% of Palestinians living in West Bank, according to a June PCPSR survey, were in favor of the creation of armed groups that are not under the control of the government security forces.